-- A. Within a single family residential zone, an application for a building permit to create one accessory dwelling unit per single-family residential lot is exempt from Accessory Dwelling Unit requirements if the following applies: (1) the unit is entirely contained within a legal single-family residence that was in existence as of January 1, 2017 or a legal residential accessory structure that was in existence as of January 1, 2017; (2) the unit has independent exterior access from the existing residence, and; (3) the side and rear setbacks are sufficient for fire safety. - B. Junior accessory dwelling units are exempt from the requirements of this section and may be certified by the Director provided they meet all the eligibility criteria of section 22.32.120.
+- A. Within a single family residential zone, an application for a building permit to create one accessory dwelling unit per single-family residential lot is exempt from Accessory Dwelling Unit requirements if the following applies: (1) the unit is entirely contained within a legal single-family residence that was in existence as of January 1, 2017 or a legal residential accessory structure that was in existence as of January 1, 2017; (2) the unit has independent exterior access from the existing residence, and; (3) the side and rear setbacks are sufficient for fire safety.
+This exemption does not apply if a property owner is developing a new residence on a property and seeking to convert the existing residence on that property to an Accessory Dwelling Unit. - B. Junior accessory dwelling units are exempt from the requirements of this section and may be certified by the Director provided they meet all the eligibility criteria of section 22.32.120.